nus-cs2103-AY2223S2/tp/docs/UserGuide.md

    * `newcontact n/John Doe p/98765432` : Adds a contact named `John Doe` to the contact list.

-   * `deleteevent 3` : Deletes the 3rd event shown in the current list.
+   * `delete 3` : Deletes the 3rd event shown in the current list.

 1. Refer to the [Features](#features) below for details of each command.